Betterment/with_transactional_lock/README.md

 performing the same process concurrently.

-This gem is different from other advisory locking gems because it uses advisory transaction locks.
+This gem is different from other advisory locking gems because it uses advisory transaction locks instead of advisory session locks.

-Advisory transaction locks have these nice properties:

-* they hold the lock until your critical section has completed and no longer, which means they co-transactionally release when you've done whatever mutative things you meant to be doing and your new state-of-the-world is visible to others
+Advisory transaction locks only hold the lock until your critical section has completed and no longer, which means they co-transactionally release when you've done whatever mutative things you meant to be doing and your new state-of-the-world is visible to others.

 Additionally, this gem does not use a try-based approach to lock acquisition.

 A non-try based strategy has these properties:

-* they will wait until the lock can be acquired instead of immediately returning false and forcing the application code to have to retry
+* it will wait until the lock can be acquired instead of immediately returning false and forcing the application code to have to retry
-* they will wait in line or the lock, so you get fairness in the acquisition sequence
+* it will wait in line or the lock, so you get fairness in the acquisition sequence

 In contrast, when using a try-based strategy your ability to acquire